-The diesel left-hand-drive European model was tested by Euro NCAP.
+The left-hand-drive 1.3 litre European model was tested by Euro NCAP.
 Australasian specifications may vary and therefore models sold in Australasia might provide different levels of protection to those described on this page.
 This 4 star ANCAP rating only applies to 5-door Getz that are fitted with an intelligent seat belt reminder for the driver seat and side-thorax airbags.
 These are fitted to the MY2009 Getz 1.6 SX with the optional Protectz Pack.

-4 stars.
-The JEEP COMPASS scored 11.21 out of 16 in the offset crash test.
+4 Stars.
+The Hyundai Getz scored 10.07 out of 16 in the offset crash test.
 The passenger compartment held its shape well.
-Protection from serious leg injury was marginal for the driver and passenger.
-The vehicle scored 16 out of 16 in the side impact crash test and a further two points in the pole test.
-Poor pedestrian protection limited the Euro NCAP rating to 2 stars but this does not apply to ANCAP ratings in 2012.
+Protection from serious chest and leg injury was marginal for the driver.
+The vehicle scored 14.282 out of 16 in the side impact crash test.
+There was a moderate risk of serious chest injury for the driver.
+A separate ANCAP rating is available for the 3 door Getz without side airbags.